awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-iam.md

 #### <a name="unauthorizedaccess-iam-maliciousipcallercustom_full"></a>

 This finding informs you that an API operation \(for example, an attempt to launch an EC2 instance, create a new IAM user, modify AWS privileges\) was invoked from an IP address that is included on a threat list that you uploaded\.
-In , a threat list consists of known malicious IP addresses\. generates findings based on uploaded threat lists\.
-This can indicate unauthorized access to your AWS resources within your environment\.
+In , a threat list consists of known malicious IP addresses\.
+This can indicate unauthorized access to AWS resources within your environment\.

 #### <a name="unauthorizedaccess-iam-maliciousipcallercustom_remediation"></a>